Target Species

 5.1 to 6 kg 6 syringe graduations daily for 3 days

-Additional syringes are required if puppies weigh over 6 kg under 6 months old.
 For puppies weighing over 6 kg, an extra syringe graduation is required daily for each additional 1 kg bodyweight.

 Puppies and kittens should be treated at 2 weeks of age, 5 weeks of age and again before leaving the breeder’s premises.
 Treatment may also be required at 8 and 12 weeks of age.
-Thereafter, frequency of treatment can be reduced unless the puppies and kittens remain in kennels or kittens remain in catteries/breeder’s premises where reinfection occurs more readily.
+Thereafter, frequency of treatment can be reduced unless the puppies and kittens remain in kennels or kittens remain in catteries /breeder’s premises where reinfection occurs more readily.

 Pregnant dogs